GBSL-Informatik/teaching-api/README.md

 ## Dev Dependencies

-In order to use `.env` files, the [dotenv-cli](https://www.npmjs.com/package/dotenv-cli) shall be installed globally:
+In order to use `.env` files, the [dotenv-cli](https://www.npmjs.com/package/dotenv-cli) must be installed globally:

 ```bash
 yarn global add dotenv-cli